 \subsection{Rate-induced tracking in concave models for time-dependent rates and phases}

 In this section we aim to show alternative mechanisms producing rate-induced tracking for the simplest concave biological model, the logistic equation \eqref{eq:3concavequadratic} with a migration term.
-Specifically, we consider a transition function $\widehat\Gamma$ and
+Specifically, we consider a parameter shift $\widehat\Gamma$ and